 “Something about her having faith and being healed.
 And being his ‘daughter’?
 She’s old enough to be his mother.”

-“She looks better now than before, anyway.”
+“She looks better now, anyway.”

 While Jesus was still speaking, some people came from the house of Jairus, the synagogue leader.
 “Your daughter is dead,” they said.
 “Why bother the teacher anymore?”